DataDog/integrations-extras/appkeeper/README.md

 As an example, create a new synthetic test and set up the integration with AppKeeper.

 1. UX Monitoring – Select Synthetic Test
-2. Click the New Test for creating the Synthetics as new
+2. Click the **New Test** for creating the Synthetics as new

 ![snapshot][6]

-3. Setting the fields of monitoring.
-It set for the Web page
+3. Set the monitoring fields.

 ![snapshot][7]

-4. Add the Webhook that set in Step 2 and Step 3 in the Notification setting(Notify your team)
+4. Add the webhook that set in Step 2 and Step 3 in the Notification settings(Notify your team).

 ![snapshot][8]

-5. Datadog has the function to suppress notifications when an alert is raised repeatedly.
+5. Datadog has the functionality to suppress notifications when an alert is raised repeatedly.
-If you set it, AppKeeper's recovery API will not be called by Webhook.
-Please don't set it to inhibit.
+If you set it, AppKeeper's recovery API will not be called by webhook. **Don't set it to inhibit**.

 ![snapshot][9]